 Another way to read periodic table and locate an element is by using group number (column) and period number (row).
 To locate Francium on periodic table look for cross section of group 1 and period 7 in the modern periodic table.

-The element Francium was discovered by Marguerite Perey in year 1939 in France .
-Francium derived its name from Francia, the New Latin name for France
+The element Francium was discovered by M. Perey in year 1939 in France.
+Francium was first isolated by in .
+Francium derived its name from Francia, the New Latin name for France.

 The table below shows the abundance of Francium in Universe, Sun, Meteorites, Earth's Crust, Oceans and Human Body.

 |ppb by weight (1ppb =10^-7 %)||ppb by atoms (1ppb =10^-7 %)|